Can You Go Swimming On Your Period?

 - If you’re on the beach, stay close to a spot that has toilets so you can head inside and do a quick tampon change or check if you need to.

-- You might find that tampons are a better option than menstrual cups if you’re going to be out all day because menstrual cups have to be cleaned, while tampons can simply be changed.
+- You might find that period-proof swimwear is a better option than menstrual cups if you’re going to be out all day because menstrual cups have to be cleaned, while period-proof swimwear can simply be bled right into and worn all day.

-- If you’re still at school and you don’t feel comfortable wearing tampons for swimming, that’s okay too.
+- If you’re still at school and you don’t feel comfortable swimming during your period, that’s okay too.
 Just tell your PE teacher you’ve got your period and suggest it’s best you sit out on the lesson.

-- Find foods that help with period cramps to take the edge off your bloating ‒ you don’t want to feel uncomfortable on your day at the pool or down at the seaside!
+- Find foods that help with period cramps to take the edge off your bloating ‒ you don’t want to feel uncomfortable on your day at the pool or down at the beach!

 No matter what you want to do, it’s important that you feel as comfortable and secure as possible, even if you’re on your period.
-That’s why we’re ready and waiting with our stylish, sustainable collections of period pants that protect against all kinds of leaks and stains, no matter what kind of flow you’re on!
+That’s why we’re ready and waiting with our new period-proof swimwear that protects against all kinds of leaks and stains, no matter what kind of flow you’re on!

 We’ve even got a 60-day money-back guarantee if you’re not totally in love with them at the end of a month or two, so you’re even protected in your pocket.
-There’s nothing to lose; browse through our gorgeous designs and find the perfect fit for you, at any time of the month and in any place!
+Try our leakfree Swim Bikini today, totally risk-free!